Coronation of the Holy Roman Emperor: Locations

-German ritual
+German royal coronation

 The German coronation ceremony first required the electors to meet at Frankfurt, under the presidency of the elector-archbishop of Mainz, who formally summoned the electors and had the right of the last vote.
 The new emperor-elect was led to the high altar of the cathedral and seated, then conducted to a gallery over the entrance to the choir, where he sat with the electors while his election was proclaimed.
 The coronation itself took place on a subsequent day.

 If the coronation was performed (as usual before 1562) at the Palatine Chapel at Aachen (now Aachen Cathedral), then the archbishop of Cologne, as local metropolitan, was the chief officiant and was assisted by the two other clerical electors, the archbishop of Mainz and the archbishop of Trier.
 These three archbishop-electors met the emperor-elect at the entrance of the church, where the archbishop of Cologne said the prayer, "Almighty, everlasting God, your servant,..."
 The choir sang the antiphon, "Behold, I send my Angel..."
 (Ecce mitto Angelum meum...) as the emperor-elect and the archbishops filed into the church.
 The archbishop of Cologne then said the prayers, "God, who knows the human race,..." and "Almighty and everlasting God of heaven and earth,...."
 The Mass then began with the propers of the Feast of the Epiphany and the collect for the Feast of St. Michael.
 After the sequence and the Litany of the Saints, the archbishop of Cologne put six questions to the emperor-elect, each time receiving the response "I will": 1.
 Will he defend the holy faith?
 2. Will he defend the holy church?
 3. Will he defend the kingdom?
 4. Will he maintain the laws of the empire?
 5. Will he maintain justice?
 6. Will he show due submission to the pope?
 The emperor-elect then laid two fingers on the altar and swore his oath.
 The Recognition then followed, with the emperor-elect asking those assembled to accepted him as their king, three times receiving the response "Let it be done".